EfficiencyGeek/postgresql-ecosystem/README.md

 	1. Feedback to alex at efficiencygeek.com

 History:
+1. December 2023
+   1. Added Google Cloud Spanner.
+   1. Added Azure Data API Builder.
+   1. Added Vector Schema Model.
+   1. Removed Swarm64 as it was purchased by ServiceNow.
+   1. Updated certain links to be more topic specific.
+   2. Updated diagram file format to an editable bitmapped image (drawio.png) and simplify edit and display of the drawio file.
 1. November 2022
    1. Added [Ottertune](https://ottertune.com/postgresql/), Machine learning augmtented tuning for PostgreSQL.
    2. Added a new category Optimization to match.